Tutorial: Enable co-management for existing Configuration Manager clients

 Enable co-management in Configuration Manager

-With hybrid Azure AD set-up and Configuration Manager client configurations in place, you're ready to flip the switch and enable co-management of your Windows 10 or later devices.
+With hybrid Microsoft Entra set-up and Configuration Manager client configurations in place, you're ready to flip the switch and enable co-management of your Windows 10 or later devices.
 The phrase Pilot group is used throughout the co-management feature and configuration dialogs.
 A pilot group is a collection containing a subset of your Configuration Manager devices.
 Use a pilot group for your initial testing, adding devices as needed, until you're ready to move the workloads for all Configuration Manager devices.
 There isn't a time limit on how long a pilot group can be used for workloads.
 A pilot group can be used indefinitely if you don't wish to move the workload to all Configuration Manager devices.

 When you enable co-management, you'll assign a collection as a Pilot group.
 This is a group that contains a small number of clients to test your co-management configurations.
 We recommend you create a suitable collection before you start the procedure.
 Then you can select that collection without exiting the procedure to do so.
 You may need multiple collections since you can assign a different Pilot group for each workload.